Domestic Violence Lawyer Brisbane, QLD

 What is domestic violence?

 Domestic violence occurs when a person, who is in a close personal relationship with another person, behaves in a way that is abusive towards the other person.
 The abuse does not need to be physical.
-It can be emotional, psychological, or financial in nature, and it can include threatening language.
+It can be emotional abuse, psychological, or financial in nature, and it can include threatening language.
 In most cases, it will involve some control over the person who is being abused.

 What happens if you are named in a domestic violence order?